(An earlier version was posted in April 2019. Updated November 2019)

-- Symptoms: Celiac Disease and NCGS both have similar symptoms, therefore it is not possible to differentiate between the two based on symptoms alone.
+- Symptoms: Celiac Disease (CD) and NCGS both have similar symptoms.
+Therefore, it is impossible to differentiate between the two based on symptoms alone.
 However, nutrient depletions like iron deficiency and bone loss are more common in CD.

-- A diagnosis of Celiac Disease requires blood tests and intestinal biopsies (in some cases).
+- Celiac disease diagnosis requires blood tests and intestinal biopsies (in some cases).

 - Celiac Disease blood tests are relevant only if you have been eating gluten.
 If you haven’t been eating gluten-containing food, the tests for celiac antibodies may be negative even if you have celiac disease.